7RU7H/CTFs/HackTheBox/Retired-Machines/Devel/Devel-Helped-through.md

 - [abatchy17 is a legend](https://github.com/abatchy17/WindowsExploits)
 - precompile exploits require keyboard access or remote desktop thank you [0xdf](https://0xdf.gitlab.io/2019/03/05/htb-devel.html)
 - Old windows kernel exploits sometimes its best to use metasploit
+- Metasploit is insane, do not really use it, but it is insane.

 ## Disclaimer I did not finish this box - never compiled anything in VScode (it actually Microsoft Visual Studios) no VS code AAAAAAAAARGH! - requirement to do without metasploit -